ZC-Huang/Proj_1_3/README.md

-# RedUsers
+# Project 3
-Simple user management app using Node.js and Redis

-### Version
-1.0.0
+# Simple Apartment Community Management System

-## Usage
+## How to use

-Make sure you have Redis installed and running
+Install Redis

 Install Dependencies